foxytanuki/ccnotify/README.md

 ## Overview

-`ccnotify` simplifies the creation of Stop Hooks for Claude Code by automatically generating or updating the `.claude/settings.json` configuration file.
+`ccnotify` simplifies the creation of Stop Hooks for Claude Code by automatically generating or updating the configuration file (`.claude/settings.local.json` for local projects or `~/.claude/settings.json` for global settings).
 This eliminates the manual process of writing hook configurations and provides a streamlined way to set up notifications when Claude Code operations complete.

 ## Features